A leading independent voice

-CEDA’s reputation for consistently delivering new insights and policy solutions on crucial policy issues has been forged over many decades, since our inception in 1960.
+CEDA’s reputation for delivering new insights and policy solutions on crucial policy issues has been forged over decades.

-Our independence provides the capacity to speak directly to government at a federal and state level, unhindered by vested interests.
+We work with business leaders, independent experts, universities and other non-profits to deliver our program of work, and our independence lets us speak directly to government at a federal and state level, unhindered by vested interests.

 Our team of economists and researchers are based across Australia.
 They are experts on analysing the trends shaping Australia’s economic development and are ready to brief your organisation on Australia’s short-term economic outlook, long-term trends that will drive business in the years ahead, policy implications and what it means for your business and industry.